rd235/vdeplug4/README.md

 - vxvde: this plug-in implements distributed virtual switches
 - udp: udp tunnelling

-The address of a virtual network is defined by a syntax similar to web URLs.
+The address of a virtual network is defined by a *Virtual Network Locator* (VNL), a string whose syntax is similar to web URLs.

 examples:
 ```